strikersps/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis

-This repository consists of all the EDA's which I have performed on some interesting datasets in order tell the story embedded in the dataset.
+- This repository provides a collection of all the Exploratory Data Analysis which is performed on some interesting datasets in order to generate insights and also to tell the story through those insights.